aaronmcm99/Simple-Convolutional-Neural-Network-From-Scratch/README.md

 # Simple-Convolutional-Neural-Network-From-Scratch
  This repository contains an implementation of a Convolutional Neural Network (CNN) from scratch, designed to work with the MNIST dataset.
 After previously creating a fully connected neural network from scratch, I decided to extend my work by implementing the convolutional and pooling layers (both forward and backward passes) from scratch.
 For efficiency, I used TensorFlow for the fully connected layer.
 You can find my previous project here: https://github.com/aaronmcm99/NeuralNetworkFromScratch
+The MNIST dataset consists of 70,000 grayscale images of handwritten digits (0-9), with each image being a 28x28 pixel square.
+It is a foundational dataset in the machine learning community, often used for training and testing image processing systems.
+The goal is to correctly classify each image into one of the 10 digit classes.
+The goal of this network is to correctly identify each greyscale numerical handwritten digit it receives as input.

 ## Code Breakdown